bogdanws/discord-github/SETUP.md

  - `/revert`: Revert a specific commit
  - `/assign`: Assign a repository to a channel
  - `/admin`: Admin-only commands (e.g., test notifications)

- ## Step 8: Set Up GitHub Webhooks (Coming Soon)

-The next step will be setting up GitHub webhooks to automatically send commit notifications to your Discord channel.

 ## Troubleshooting